 Cocaine-induced heart failure or damage may also increase the risk of stroke, or brain damage resulting from interruptions in the blood supply available to the brain.4

-The abuse of this drug is also associated with kidney damage.
+Cocaine addiction is also associated with kidney damage.
 The prolonged use of cocaine is thought to be related to the inflammation of important microstructures within this organ.9

 Cocaine-induced heart failure or damage may also increase the risk of stroke, or brain damage resulting from interruptions in the blood supply available to the brain.